-- Ships will be loaded in regular turn of arrival, subject to cargo availability and providing they arrived with 2 holds to commence loading readily open upon berthing.
-The loading time should be calculated at the average rate of 10,000 mt per hour with two shiploaders & 5,000 mt per hour with 1 shiploader at dock No. 2. - 2.
-Loading plans should be presented to the loading foreman on berthing for validation. - 3.
+- Vessels will be loaded in regular turn of arrival, subject to cargo availability and providing they arrived with 2 holds to commence loading readily open upon berthing.
+The loading time should be calculated at the average rate of 10,000 mt per hour with two shore loaders & 5,000 mt per hour with 1 shore loader at dock No. 2. - 2.
+Final Loading plans should be emailed to the terminal prior berthing for final validation. - 3.
 ORE-OIL (OBO) carriers having discharged petroleum products at last port must advise this in first ETA.
 If gas-free certificate has not been already granted by independent chemist, arrangements will be made to have chemist attending.
-The arrangement for such service implies no liability whatsoever on the part of IOC Marine Services and all expenses to be for ship's account. - 4.
-Ships will have 1 hour to sail from the dock upon completion of loading / unloading operations, if more time is require to secure for sea, same could be perform from the harbour.
-If any delays occur on documentation, crew members missing, etc., ship will leave the dock and all matters will be handled from the anchorage. - 5.
-Any ship which fails or refuses to vacate the berth when required by IOC Terminal shall be assessed, in addition to any other charges due hereunder, an automatic charge of \$1,600 per hour or any part thereof after vacating notice has been given in writing to the owner, manager, agent, master, mate, operator or charterer of the ship.
-This charge shall be paid promptly and it is accepted that it accurately represents a minimum estimate of damages to IOC because of refusal or failure of the ship to vacate.
-This payment shall not constitute a waver on the part of IOC to claim greater actual damages that may be sustained as a result of the ship's failure to vacate - 6.
-Ship's gangway should be kept at same level as shore installation.
+The arrangement for such service implies no liability whatsoever on the part of IOC Marine Services and all expenses to be for vessel's account. - 4.
+Vessels will have 1 hour to sail from the dock upon completion of loading / unloading operations, if more time is required to secure for sea, same could be perform within harbour limits.
+If any delays occur due to crew members missing, etc., Vessel will vacate the dock and all matters will be handled from the anchorage area. - 5.
+Any Vessel which fails or refuses to vacate the berth when required by IOC Terminal shall be assessed, in addition to any other charges due hereunder, an automatic charge of \$1,600 per hour or any part thereof after vacating notice has been given in writing to the owner, manager, agent, master, mate, operator or charterer of the Vessel.
+This charge shall be paid promptly and it is accepted that it accurately represents a minimum estimate of damages to IOC because of refusal or failure of the Vessel to vacate.
+This payment shall not constitute a waver on the part of IOC to claim greater actual damages that may be sustained as a result of the vessel's failure to vacate - 6.
+Vessel's gangway should be kept at same level as shore installation.

-Watchman should be aware of loading / unloading, deballasting / ballasting and stage of tide in order to maintain same level.
+Watchman should be aware of loading / unloading, de-ballasting / ballasting and stage of tide in order to maintain same level.